rolandomh/jQuery-Selectors-and-Events/README.md

 Overview
-In labs 2 and 3, you and your partner(s) will be using the provided JSON files to create a photo gallery.
+In labs 2 and 3, you And your partner(s) will be using the provided JSON files to create a photo gallery.
 You will style it using floats.

 You have the option of using the provided index.html file, but it is not a requirement.